STUDY RELIGION IN BOSTON | hub of interreligious theological education

 Graduate Assistant

-Amy was born and raised in Korea until she and her family moved to the U.S. when she was 10.
+Amy (she/her) was born and raised in Korea until she and her family moved to the U.S. when she was 10.
 She grew up in Massachusetts the majority of her life and graduated with a BS in Psychology from Northeastern University.
 Throughout her college education, she dedicated her time to serve Korean American youth in the New England area and continues to serve the youth at her church today.
 Amy is a graduate student pursuing an MDiv at Gordon Conwell Theological Seminary.
 She is passionate about creating space for building community and connections among people from all different backgrounds.
 Outside of her studies, she enjoys pouring well-crafted cups of coffee as a local barista, breaking bread with friends, painting acrylic and gouache, and walking around the city and discovering different spots to capture on camera.

 email | btinews@bostontheological.org

-Contextual Ministry Student - Incoming 2023
+Contextual Ministry Student

 email | btistudentconference617@gmail.com

-Jess Navarette and Kyle Desrosiers
+Jess Navarette and Noa Baron

-Interreligious Leadership Coordinators - Incoming 2023
+Interreligious Leadership Coordinators

-Jess Navarette is a native of Los Angeles, where he served as a longtime educator, performing musician, community organizer and multi-religious scholar.
+Jess Navarette (he/him) is a native of Los Angeles, where he served as a longtime educator, performing musician, community organizer and multi-religious scholar.
 Jess received his MA in Comparative Religion from Claremont School of Theology, focusing on Buddhism, Hinduism, and Christianity.
 Currently, Jess is a PhD student at Boston College, focused on Comparative Theology between the Hindu and Christian traditions.
 Jess is passionate about interfaith music and gatherings, interreligious dialogue, and issues of multi-religious belonging.

 Board of Trustees